Tufa

-Tufa is a variety of limestone formed when carbonate minerals precipitate out of water in unheated rivers or lakes.
+Tufa (tuft, calc-tuff or tophus) is a variety of limestone formed when carbonate minerals precipitate out of water in unheated rivers or lakes.
 Geothermally heated hot springs sometimes produce similar (but less porous) carbonate deposits, which are known as travertine or thermogene travertine.
 Tufa is sometimes referred to as meteogene travertine.

 Classification and features

 Modern and fossil tufa deposits abound with wetland plants; as such, many tufa deposits are characterised by their large macrobiological component, and are highly porous.
 Tufa forms either in fluvial channels or in lacustrine environments.
 Ford and Pedley (1996) provide a review of tufa systems worldwide.